AnyBlok/AnyBlok/doc/README.rst

 README
 ======

-AnyBlok is a framework to include dynamicly Python source.
+AnyBlok is a framework to dynamically include Python sources.
 It is the reference documentation.

-This first part present How create an application with his own code.
-Why have you to create an application?
-Because AnyBlok is an framework not an application
+This first part presents how to create an application with his own code.
+Why do we have to create an application ?
+Because AnyBlok is just a framework not an application.

-And the goal more than one application use the same database for diferent goal.
+And the goal more than one application use the same database for different goal.
-The web server need to give acces to the user, but a profiler need another access with another access rule, or another application need to follow one part of the functionnality.
+The web server need to give access to the user, but a profiler need another access with another access rule, or another application needs to follow one part of the functionnality.

 We will write a simple application which connect to an existing database: